Comic Book Movies Don't Use Codenames

 - Played straight with the adamantium Powered Armor that is not explicitly called Silver Samurai.
 The moniker of Silver Samurai was named after a suit of samurai armor that serves as a Legacy Character for the Yashida generations.

 - Played with for Viper, who never calls herself "the Viper" but does says she's a viper.
+For legal reasons her other moniker "Madame Hydra" does not come up, due to Marvel owning the rights for HYDRA.

 - Played straight with The Hand (mainly linked to the Daredevil / Elektra franchise, and ownership of those rights reverted back to Marvel before the film was finished), who are referred to as "The Black Clan" and led by Harada.